Menu

 “The assessment will focus on process rather than the merits of claims, including whether all available dispute resolution mechanism have been used.”
 (GS 425)

-As shown below, worse was to come, however.
-I received a copy of an email, dated 3 March 2006, after completing my 2006 government-endorsed assessment process.
-This email was initially sent to a senior ex-government communications bureaucrat who was a government liaison officer for Telstra for his advice on how to go about assessing my 2006 claim (see Senate Evidence File No 18).
+As shown below, however, worse was to come.
+I received a copy of an email dated March 3, 2006, after completing my 2006 government-endorsed assessment process.
+This email was initially sent to a senior former government communications bureaucrat who served as a government liaison officer for Telstra, seeking his advice on how to proceed with assessing my 2006 claim (see Senate Evidence File No 18).

 10 March 2006: The Hon David Hawker writes to me:-